danainjax/is-it-ok/NOTES.md

 [X] There should be 2 container components
 [X] 1-MovieList connected to Redux store
+[X] 2-MovieShow connected to Redux store
 2-ReviewList
-3-Account
+[X] 3-Users connected to the Redux store

-[X] There should be 5 stateless components- the idea here is to use redux for your state, 5 components connected to your redux store for your state
+[ ] There should be 5 stateless components- the idea here is to use redux for your state, 5 components connected to your redux store for your state
-1-User
+[X] 1-User
 2-Review
 3-ReviewForm
 [X] 4-MovieCard - connected to MovieList
 5-UserForm
 [X] 6-SearchBar
+[X] 7-Navbar

 [X] There should be 3 routes, good rule for back end and your front end /movies